World Series Odds

 Once the World Series starts, there are all kinds of ways you can bet on it in Michigan.
-This includes moneyline, run line, total and team, and player prop wagering for each World Series game.
+This includes moneyline, run line, totals, and team or player prop wagering for each World Series game.
 Bets on the series as a whole and series-based prop betting are available as well.

 But you don’t have to wait for October to bet on the World Series.
 Michigan sportsbooks allow betting on MLB futures markets starting in the offseason, running through spring training and the regular season, and into the MLB postseason up until the World Series is set.

 You can pick any team you like to win the World Series, and you’ll book that bet at currently posted moneyline odds.
 Those odds might change for future betting alongside a team’s chances of winning the World Series, but you’ll lock in the odds at the time you place the bet.